RSS

 *How did you get AlphaOops published?

-Since I made horrible grades in English class, I grew up writing stories exclusively for my entertainment and that of my friends and family.
-It was one of these friends who handed AlphaOops to someone, who handed it to someone at Candlewick.
-The Art Director found it and read the story out loud to the entire office (can you imagine?) and had them all laughing hysterically.
+I grew up writing stories exclusively for my entertainment and that of my friends and family.
+It was one of these friends who forwarded AlphaOops along to another friend, who handed it to someone where she worked…at Candlewick Press.
+The Art Director then apparently read the story out loud to the entire office (can you imagine?) and had them all laughing hysterically.

 There was nothing on those pages but the title of the story and my name (NEVER give a story to anyone without a little contact information), they had to hunt me down (thankfully much easier to do in the Internet Age than it used to be) to ask me if they could pleasepleaseplease publish it (if this ever happens to you, say YES!).